FEG PA-63: History

-FÉGARMY Arms Factory (FÉG) of Hungary started producing Walther PP/PPK clones in the late 1940s starting with their Model 48 which differed from the Walther PP only in minor details.
-By the late 1950s FÉG began making broader changes resulting in the PA-63, which uses the 9×18mm Makarov round.
-It quickly became standard issue to both Hungarian military and police forces.
+FÉGARMY Arms Factory (FÉG) of Hungary started producing Walther PP/PPK clones in the late 1940s, starting with their Model 48 which differed from the Walther PP only in minor details.

-The military standard PA-63 version sports a two-tone polished aluminum frame with black slide, grips, trigger and hammer assembly.
-While unusual for military issue in that a reflective polish was used, it was chosen due to its relative cheapness as well as quicker build time.
+By the late 1950s, FÉG began making broader changes resulting in the PA-63.
+It was used by the Hungarian Army from 1963 to 1996.

+Usage

 After the fall of communism in 1990, the Hungarian army and police units initiated a program to replace the PA-63 with pistols using the NATO-standard 9×19mm Parabellum cartridge, first the imported Jericho 941, followed by the domestically produced P9RC, but the PA-63 is still in service in Hungarian law enforcement.

 It has been largely phased out in Hungary, but due to the large number produced, they are a popular and affordable surplus firearm since they have begun to be imported to the west.

+Design

+The military standard PA-63 version, chambered in 9×18mm Makarov, sports a two-tone polished aluminum frame with black slide, grips, trigger and hammer assembly.

+While unusual for military issue in that a reflective polish was used, it was chosen due to its relative cheapness as well as quicker build time.

-Variants and derivatives
+Variants

 Due to the PA-63's popularity and relative durability, FÉG later issued models using .32 ACP and .380 ACP caliber rounds, the FÉG AP7.65 and PMK-380 respectively.

 The AP7.65 is almost identical to the PA-63 except that it is chambered in 7.65mm Browning (.32 ACP) and is anodized not two toned.

 The PMK-380 is chambered in the .380 ACP cartridge with a blued titanium-aluminum alloy frame and blued steel slide.

 In 2000, FÉG began producing the Walther PPK/E under license from Walther.
 It is available in .22 LR, .32 ACP and .380 ACP.

 The Makarov label

 PA-63s sold in the United States are often advertised as "PA-63 Makarov."
-This can lead some consumers to believe they are purchasing a Makarov pistol instead of a different pistol chambered for the same 9×18mm Makarov caliber.
+This can lead some to believe they are purchasing a Makarov pistol instead of a different pistol chambered for the same 9×18mm Makarov caliber.
 Though both pistols share lineage from the Walther PP/PPK, similar operating principles and use the same ammunition, the Makarov PM is a different design featuring all-steel construction and different lockwork.

 There are no parts in common between the FÉG PA-63 and the Makarov pistol.